siddarthshinde/siddarthshinde.github.io/_pages/cv.md

   * Provides modular cost-model components for cross-device comparisons and reproducible configurations for circuits, shots, and devices.

 * **RPi Router Instructions Website** — Hugo, GitHub Pages (Nov.
 2025)
-  * Co-authored and edited a public documentation site that teaches beginners how to turn a Raspberry Pi into a secure router using RaspAP, including VPN, DNS, and ad-blocking setup.
+  * Co-authored and edited a public documentation [site](https://ethanxu1.github.io/rpiinstructions.github.io/){:target="_blank"} that teaches beginners how to turn a Raspberry Pi into a secure router using RaspAP, including VPN, DNS, and ad-blocking setup.
   * Maintain the Hugo-based documentation stack and GitHub Pages deployment, updating content as router software and OS images evolve.

 * **HACK Hardware, nand2tetris** — HDL (Aug.
 2024)
-  * Designed and implemented elementary logic gates, a 16KB memory unit, program counter, and ALU from scratch in HACK HDL following the nand2tetris specification.
+  * Designed and implemented elementary logic gates, a 16KB memory unit, program counter, and ALU from scratch in HACK HDL following the [nand2tetris](https://github.com/siddarthshinde/nand2tetris-implementation){:target="_blank"} specification.

 * **CoffeeMaker** — Java, AngularJS, Spring, Hibernate, MySQL, JUnit (May 2024)
   * Built a full-stack coffee-ordering web app in a team of five, with 10+ REST endpoints and an AngularJS front end.
-  * Implemented backend authentication with Spring Security and Hibernate; improved perceived performance and reduced load times by ~30%.
+  * Implemented backend authentication with Spring Security and Hibernate; improved perceived performance and reduced load times.

 * **Maze** — DOSBox, x86 Assembly (Aug.
 2023)
   * Wrote an 8086 assembly subroutine that navigates a 2D maze in under 5,000 instructions for 20 different mazes (up to 5 KB in size).